al3xandr3/al3xandr3.github.io/_posts/2017-10-21-regular-business-reporting.md

 ## What to Report

-Besides the regular charts of trends over time and change over week, consider also including other potentially insightful views, like the [Funnel of the Customer lifecycle](http://al3xandr3.github.io/user-lifecycle-analytics-framework.html):
+Besides the regular charts of trends, consider also including other potentially insightful views, like the [Customer lifecycle funnel](http://al3xandr3.github.io/user-lifecycle-analytics-framework.html) that helps to quickly pinpoint the leaking bucket in the customer journey:

 ![Funnel of the Customer lifecycle](https://drive.google.com/uc?id=0B3ypY27pPCJyNlFqU0V1V195NzQ)